rifatsaown/emailer-kit/README.md

 - 📧 Send HTML emails effortlessly
 - 🌐 Compatible with various email service providers
 - 🛠️ Simplifies Nodemailer configuration
+- 📦 Lightweight and easy to use
+- 📚 Supports both es6 modules and commonjs
+- 📜 Written in TypeScript

 ## Installation